Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 - $10/day = $70/week = $3,650/year (runs at 1am every day)
   - `CPBB_FREQ='0 1 * * *' node .`
 - etc...

+If you want more crontab frequency options, you can construct your own via https://crontab.guru/

 Additionally, could alter the dollar amount and act with `$15` twice a day (for example) like so:
 ```